 The PAS 13 Code of Practice provides recommendations on pedestrian and vehicle segregation, and advice on how to ensure selected barriers have been tested and performance rated.
 All PAS 13 safety barriers must meet the following criteria:

-For more information about PAS 13 and the steps you can take to manage the risks in your facility, download our resource pack.
+For more information about PAS 13 and the steps you can take to manage the risks in your facility, book a consultation or download our resource pack.